Armenia says it is ready to work for Nagorno-Karabakh ceasefire | Law-Order

 Armenia says it is ready to work for Nagorno-Karabakh ceasefire

-Putin reiterated the need for an immediate ceasefire.
+The senior U.S. diplomat for the region, Philip Reeker, will travel to Turkey, a NATO ally, on Saturday for talks on the situation in the Caucasus and other issues, the State Department said on Friday.
 More fighting was reported overnight and throughout Friday.
 Nagorno-Karabakh's defence ministry reported 55 new military casualties, taking the death toll among its forces to 147.

 SHELLING Eleven civilians have been reported killed and at least 67 wounded in the mountainous enclave, which is part of Azerbaijan but is run by its mostly ethnic Armenian inhabitants.